 Fort Loudoun is mentioned in the (U.S. history) 4th grade standards and the (U.S. history) 8th grade standards, but not in the (Tennessee history) 5th grade standards.
-Nevertheless, what happened at Fort Loudoun is an important background for this chapter.
+Nevertheless, what happened at Fort Loudoun is important background for this chapter.
 Click here to see a pretty good video on this subject.

-Also, click here for the Monroe County website, which talks a bit about Chota.
+Click here for the Monroe County website, which talks a bit about Chota.

-First of all, the photograph on page 28 is the one of the best reenacting photographs of the colonial era that I have ever seen.
+The photograph on page 28 is the one of the best reenacting photographs of the colonial era that I have ever seen.
 Thanks to Harold Jerrell for taking it and letting us use it!